 A fume hood is a storage unit for dangerous chemicals that uses a ventilation system to draw chemical fumes away from laboratory workers.
 Many older fume hoods are lined with a type of asbestos cement known as transite.

-In the past, it was common for worn asbestos laboratory equipment to release asbestos dust, putting everyone in the lab at risk of harmful exposure.
+In the past, it was common for worn-out asbestos laboratory equipment to release asbestos dust, putting everyone in the lab at risk of harmful exposure.
 Today, there is still a risk of laboratory asbestos exposure whenever transite-lined fume hoods are damaged or removed.

 Our Patient Advocates can answer your questions about asbestos exposure and help you find a top attorney.